jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 - bucketizing: handles heavy-tailed features
 - handling multimodal distribution:
     - method 1: bucketizing
-    - method 2: use similarity measure such as a RBF
+    - method 2: use similarity measure such as a RBF (can also measure 2d distance)
 - When the target variable is scaled, the model’s predictions need to be transformed back to the original scale
     - Instead of manually applying the inverse transformation, you can use 'TransformedTargetRegressor' to handle this automatically